These 7 simple tests can protect your heart ♥️

 heart healthy breakfast of oats and apples with walnuts and cinnamon

-Here are several heart-healthy and diabetes-friendly foods: apples, oats, lentils, walnuts and cinnamon.
+Here are several heart-healthy and diabetes-friendly foods: apples, oats, lentils, walnuts, and cinnamon.
 YUM!
 Try Creamy Oats and Lentils with Sweetly Spiced Apples.

 Jill-Weisenberger_about-image-2